blehman/maperator/README.md

 # maperator
-Replay twitter events and see how the geographic conversation unfolded.
+Replay twitter events to explore relevant geographic information as the conversation unfolds.